 Cruise received Academy Award® nominations for Best Actor for Born on the Fourth of July and Jerry Maguire.
 He was a Best Supporting Actor nominee for Magnolia and won Golden Globes (Best Actor) for Born on the Fourth of July and Jerry Maguire, in addition to a Best Supporting Actor prize for Magnolia.
 He also received Golden Globe nominations for his roles in Risky Business, A Few Good Men and The Last Samurai.
 Cruise has earned acting nominations and awards from BAFTA, the Screen Actors Guild, the Chicago Film Critics Association and the National Board of Review.

-Cruise’s last few films include "Edge of Tomorrow" which opened to massive critical acclaim, "Oblivion" and the suspense thriller "Jack Reacher," which earned 218 million worldwide.
-Prior to that, Cruise’s films included an appearance in Ben Stiller’s comedy smash "Tropic Thunder," as the foul-mouthed Hollywood movie mogul Les Grossman.
-This performance, based on a character Cruise created, earned him praise from critics and audiences, as well as his seventh Golden Globe Award nomination.
+Cruise’s last few films include The Mummy, Oblivion and the suspense thriller Jack Reacher, which earned $218 million worldwide.
+Prior to that, he made a memorable appearance in Ben Stiller’s comedy smash Tropic Thunder, as the foul-mouthed Hollywood movie mogul Les Grossman.
+This performance, based on a character Cruise created, earned him praise from critics and audiences as well as his seventh Golden Globe nomination.